On this page...

 Click to read more about the international and regional legal instruments that recognize and protect the right to education.

-Human rights reflect a global moral conscience in human dignity.
-They are inherent to all human beings, regardless of nationality, sex, national or ethnic origin, colour, religion, language, or any other status.
+Human rights are inherent to all human beings, regardless of nationality, sex, national or ethnic origin, colour, religion, language, or any other status.
 They cannot be given or taken away.

 Human rights are the foundation for freedom, justice and peace in the world.